This section provides a brief overview of the types of hiring actions along with any related process information.

 Once the TTSJobs Announcement is ready, Talent will:

-- Review the job announcement: email email@example.com and a team member will review
+- Review the job announcement and interview guide: email email@example.com and a team member will review

 - Add it to #tts-jobs on Slack informing everyone of the new opportunity